damienr74/chrome-theme/README.md

 ```

 To load this theme into your browser:
-+Go to chrome://extensions/,
+* Go to chrome://extensions/,
-+Check the developer mode button on the top right,
+* Check the developer mode button on the top right,
-+Click Load unpacked extenstion...
+* Click Load unpacked extenstion...
-+load the directory with your .json file
+* load the directory with your .json file